About the Center for Energy and Environmental Policy

 The Center is composed of an internationally diverse faculty and research staff with backgrounds in a variety of disciplines including economics, sociology, geography, political science, philosophy, engineering, urban planning and environmental studies.
 Currently, it has eight core faculty and research staff and seven adjunct faculty.
 Typically, there are 3-6 visiting scholars in residence at CEEP, drawn from universities, research institutes, and NGOs.

-CEEP’s student body is likewise a diverse cultural and intellectual community.
-Placing a premium on critical thinking and analysis, students at CEEP are addressing a wide spectrum of issues from climate change to energy transformation, environmental justice, indigenous rights, sustainable development and water equity.
-CEEP provides students with a range of opportunities to follow their own research interests within four degree programs.
-CEEP graduates work in research centers, government agencies and institutions, NGOs, consultancies, and universities and centers of learning around the world, undertaking leadership roles, policy formulation, research and analysis, project management, advising, teaching, and a range of other activities.
+CEEP’s student researchers are likewise a diverse cultural and intellectual community.
+Placing a premium on critical thinking and analysis, researchers at CEEP are addressing a wide spectrum of issues from climate change to energy transformation, environmental justice, indigenous rights, sustainable development and water equity.
+CEEP provides students with a range of opportunities to follow their own research interests within several degree programs.
+Upon graduate, CEEP students researchers gain jobs in research centers, government agencies and institutions, NGOs, consultancies, and universities and centers of learning around the world, undertaking leadership roles, policy formulation, research and analysis, project management, advising, teaching, and a range of other activities.

 Utility 2.0: A review of New York’s REV and Great Britain’s RIIO utility business modelsA powerful confluence of architectural, technological, and socio-economic forces is transforming the U.S. electricity market.